-\end{proposition} \begin{proof} By Lemma \ref{expander}, at each visit to $h_i$, with uniform positive probability the random walks spends $cn$ steps in the expander $E_{i}$.
-At each visit to $h_i$ the probability of visiting $0$ before returning to $h_i$ is $h_i^{-1}$ by Proposition \ref{easyfacts}.
-We deduce by this that there exists some constant $c>0$ such that for any $k\geq 1$ we have
+\end{lemma} \begin{pf} Starting from $h_i$, the probability of visiting $0$ before returning to $h_i$ is $(3h_i)^{-1}$ by Lemma~\ref{easyfacts}, hence the probability of having $kh_i$ visits to $h_i$ before hitting $0$ has probability $(1-(3h_i)^{-1})^{kh_i}$.
+By Lemma~\ref{expander}, with probability at least $\delta/3$ the random walk starting at $h_i$ spends at least $\delta n_i$ steps in the expander $E_{i}$, where $\delta>0$ is the constant from Lemma~\ref{expander} ($h_i$ has degree $3$).
+Given the number $K$ of visits to $h_i$ before returning to $0$, the time spent away from $0$ is distributed as the sum of $K$ i.i.d. random variables each being at least $\delta n_i$ with probability at least $\delta/3$.
+We deduce that there exists some constant $c>0$ such that for any $k\geq1$, we have